How often do you exercise? As a general rule, you want to aim for at least 150 minutes of moderate activity per week.

 3. It Will Boost Your Energy Levels

-That’s not all, it’ll also improve your circulation as well.
+Well, exercising not only improves heart health, but can improve your circulation as well.
 In other words, your muscles will receive more oxygen and nutrients, which will allow them to produce more energy.

 4. It Can Help You Sleep Better